 While tools help collaboration, there are actually many factors that go into healthy team dynamics.
 And as such, better cooperation.

 So with more flexibility and control in the work day, less time in heavy commute traffic, and effective resource management strategies in place, getting the best collaborative efforts from your team doesn’t have to be difficult.
-And might even be easier to implement within these new hybrid systems.
+And might even be easier to implement within these new hybrid workplace models.

 Key takeaways for enabling collaboration: